nix-community/crate2nix/README.md

 ## Installation

-NOTE: It is Linux-only for now!
+NOTE: It is only tested on Linux for now!

 For now, clone the repository and then